ubombi/fuzz/README.md

 # fuzzfaker
+Fuzzing is a great and powerfull tool, however API isn't that friendly to end user.

-Make fuzzing great again using `reflect.MakeFunc`
+Intention: Make fuzzing great again using `reflect.MakeFunc`

 # TODO: